Avrhambi/Joby/README.md

 ## Overview

 Joby is a full-stack job notification platform that allows users to create, manage, and receive personalized job alerts based on their preferences.
-It consists of three coordinated components:

-1. Frontend (React) – The user-facing interface for registration, login, and notification management.

-2. Backend (FastAPI) – The main API that handles authentication, user data, and automated email notifications.

-3. Jobs Engine (FastAPI) – A microservice that scrapes and aggregates job listings from Indeed and LinkedIn.

 The platform enables users to: